-As you’re planning the audio requirements for a room – specially your media or entertainment room it would make sense to consider the use of ceiling speakers.
+As you’re planning the audio requirements for a room – specially your media or entertainment room it would make sense to consider the use of in-ceiling speakers.
 These speakers

 - Minimize clutter,